hudl/registrator/docs/dev/hudl.md

+# How Registrator Works

+Refer to [the diagram](./diagram.md) for some more information on how eureka registrations happen locally and on ECS.

 # Running Locally

 Registrator has a Makefile to help with testing locally.
 It will start a eureka container and the current registrator version pointing to that.